 Financial Literacy for Middle School Students

 It is easier to make financial literacy and well-being a lifelong habit when key concepts are learned at a young age.
-For fifth to ninth grade students, the Iowa Insurance Division sponsors the Dimes, Dollars and Decisions program from the National Theatre for Children.
+For fifth to ninth grade students, the Iowa Insurance Division sponsors the Mad About Money program from the National Theatre for Children.
 The program teaches students about financial literacy through fun and engaging improvisational comedy sketches and provides activities and workbooks for teachers to expand upon the educational content.
-To schedule a performance at your school, click here.
+Schedule a performance at your school today.

 Financial Literacy for High School Students